Despite All this Time, I Can't Finish a Civ VI Game

 Where’s the Fun?

 This isn’t due to difficulty or anything like that.
 I usually just play on the default difficulty, which is notably easy once you understand how the mechanics of the game work.
-The fact that I can’t finish a game has more to do with how I find the early-game far more engaging than the end-game.
-You can certainly disagree with me in this viewpoint.
+The fact that I can’t finish a game has more to do with how I find the early game far more engaging than the end game.
+You can certainly disagree with me on this viewpoint.
 I’ve watched a few streamers show some interesting late-game upsets and events that have motivated me to take it further than the Medieval age.
-Nevertheless, I can’t help but get the desire to start a new game with a different leader and try out the early eras with that civilization.
+Nevertheless, I can’t help but get the desire to start a new game with a different leader and try out the early eras of that civilization.

 Districts